-- The island’s economy has languished following the loss of favorable federal tax provisions; the accumulation of massive debt; and the ill effects of natural disasters, corruption, and population decline.
+- Its economy has languished following the loss of federal tax provisions; the accumulation of massive debt; and the ill effects of natural disasters, the coronavirus pandemic, government mismanagement, and population decline.

 - Some have pushed for Washington to change the territory’s political status, repeal policies such as the Jones Act, and provide more economic relief.